 - The oil and gas industry (including supporting industries) historically constituted approximately 20% of Norwegian GDP.
-Due to the exceptional energy market and high gas prices in 2022 this share increased.
-It is however expected to normalize going forward. - The petroleum sector is the major contributor to the overall trade balance and current account surplus.
-Norway's industrial base however continues to diversify with growth from other major industries: - fishing/aquaculture, shipping, metals and mining, timber pulp and paper, manufacturing and machinery, construction and chemical products - Prior to the energy crisis, Norway's reliance on primary industries had decreased as Service Activities made up a larger portion of GDP.
-This includes Transport and Communication, Financial and Business Services, Telecommunication and Information Services and Tourism. - Germany and the UK are Norway's largest export counterparties due to the high volume of crude oil and natural gas exports.
-This situation was exacerbated due to Russia's invasion of Ukraine and Norway is now the largest supplier of natural gas to Europe.
-One of Norway's largest trading partners in relation to goods and services import is Sweden.
-Imports from China have also grown in recent years, and now constitute a significant part of imported goods. - EU countries account for almost 70 percent of Norwegian exports of goods compared to just over 55 percent of imported goods.
+Higher gas prices have elavated this share, but it is expected to normalize going forward. - The petroleum sector is the major contributor to the overall trade balance and current account surplus.
+Norway's industrial base however continues to diversify with growth from other major industries: - fishing/aquaculture, shipping, metals and mining, timber pulp and paper, manufacturing and machinery, construction and chemical products - Service Activities do make up the largest portion of GDP.
+This includes industries such as Transport and Communication, Financial and Business Services, Telecommunication and Information Services and Tourism. - The UK and Germany are Norway's largest export counterparties due to the high volume of crude oil and natural gas exports.
+Post the Ukraine invasion, Norway is now the largest supplier of natural gas to Europe.
+Sweden is one of Norway's largest trading partners in relation to the import of goods and services, but imports from China have also grown in recent years, and now constitute a significant portion of imported goods. - EU countries account for almost 70 percent of Norwegian exports of goods compared to just over 55 percent of imported goods.